One Knoxville SC: USL League One

 The club announced their first professional signing on December 12, 2022, forward Ilija Ilić, who will also serve as assistant coach.

 The club scored its first ever professional win with a 2–1 victory over Lexington SC.
 Midfielder Jimmie Villalobos scored the team's first ever professional goal.

-On April 26, 2025, One Knoxville SC set the record for largest home attendance for a USL League One club across all competitions with 6,378 fans in attendance for a match against FC Tulsa in the opening round of the USL Jägermeister Cup.
+On April 26, 2025, One Knoxville SC set the record for largest home attendance for a USL1 club across all competitions with 6,378 fans in attendance for a match against FC Tulsa in the opening round of the USL Cup.

-On October 25, 2025, One Knoxville SC won their first-ever USL League One regular season championship, receiving the League One Players’ Shield.
+On October 25, 2025, One Knoxville SC won its first-ever USL1 regular-season championship, receiving the USL1 Players’ Shield.

-On November 16, 2025, One Knoxville SC won their first-ever USL League One league title, marking the club's first major trophy.
+On November 16, 2025, One Knoxville SC won their first-ever USL1 league title, marking the club's first major trophy.
 They defeated Spokane Velocity FC 2-0 in front of a record 7,500 fans at Covenant Health Park.

+On April 15, 2026, in the round of 32 of the 2026 U.S. Open Cup, One Knoxville SC upset D.C.
+United, a team in the MLS, the highest tier of American professional soccer.
+This marks the 3rd time in history a USL1 team has beaten an MLS team.